tundish/blathnaid/app/tale.rst

 Evasion
 -------

-Patrols in the streets, in pairs, and Jack no permit to pass.
+Patrols in the streets, in pairs, and Jack has no permit to pass.

 Therefore he creeps behind so close as to slap them on the forehead.
 His breath steady, his step light, and they do not perceive him.